Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Statistical ensembles

 where $h$ is Planck's constant, $d$ is the dimensionality of the system, $\mathcal{H}$ is the Hamiltonian and $Z_N = \int \frac{\text{d} \mathbf p \text{d}\mathbf q}{h^{dN}N!}\text{e}^{-\beta \mathcal{H}(\mathbf q,\mathbf p)}$ is the canonical partition function, i.e., the normalizing constant of the density $\frac{\text{e}^{-\beta \mathcal{H}(\mathbf q,\mathbf p)}}{h^{dN}N!}$.

-\paragraph*{Ideal and interacting gases} In the ideal gas particles do not interact with each other and the system is described by a Hamiltonian only containing a kinetic term $\mathcal{H}_{\text{ideal}}(\mathbf p) = \sum_i \frac{p_i^2}{2m}$.
+\paragraph*{Ideal and interacting gases} In the ideal gas particles do not interact with each other and the system is described by a Hamiltonian only containing a kinetic term $\mathcal{H}_{\text{ideal}}(\mathbf p) = \sum_i \frac{p_i^2}{2m}$, where $m=m_1 = ...=m_N$ denotes the mass of all particles.
 In this case $Z_N$ can be analytically computed

 where $V$ is the volume of the box and $\Lambda = h / \sqrt{2 \pi m \beta^{-1}}$ is the thermal wavelength.
-Since particle positions in the ideal gas are independently and uniformly distributed over the box, the latent space of the toroidal diffusion model (\S \ref{sec:toroidal_diff}) describes the positions $\mathbf q$ of an ideal gas in the canonical ensemble.
+Since particle positions in the ideal gas are independently and uniformly distributed over the box, the latent space of the toroidal diffusion model describes the positions $\mathbf q$ of an ideal gas in the canonical ensemble.

 More generally, a many-body system will also consist of interactions, as described by a potential $U(\mathbf q)$,

 The separation between the positions and momenta offers a factorization of the partition function